CoderPenguin1-dev/Minty-Launcher/README.md

 # Downloading
 You can get Win64 and Win32 bins (both Framework-Dependent and Standalone) [here on the repo](https://github.com/PENGUINCODER1/Minty-Launcher/releases).

 If you use the Framework-Dependent version, you'll need to have the .NET 9 Desktop Runtimes installed.
-You can get there [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
+You can get them [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).

 You should also read the user manual, found at `MANUAL.MD`.
+Use the one that came with your download and use a markdown reader for the most accurate manual to your version.

 # Building
 ## Prerequisites